Father's Day: Davido gushes over sweet message his daughter Imade sent to him

-Father’s Day: Davido Reacts Emotionally to his daughter Imade Adekele’s Cute Instagram Post
+Father’s Day: Davido Reacts Emotionally to His Daughter Imade Adeleke’s Cute Instagram Post

 - Davido received a heartfelt Father's Day tribute from his first child and daughter, Imade Adeleke